vuestorefront/vue-storefront/src/modules/device/README.md

 In addition when we are using installer script.
 I've added multiselect so we could pick which tests we want to have.

 I've tested it with `curl -A "some user agent" http://localhost:3000 and it worked.
 I prepared `test.js` testing script.
-If you want to make tests in your website, please uncomment `router.addRoutes` part in module's index.ts and register module in `src/modules/client.ts` - it will add route with values of tests.
+If you want to make tests in your website, please uncomment `router.addRoutes` part in module's index.ts and register module in `src/modules/client.ts` (normally, you do not need to) - it will add route with values of tests.
 You also should enable every test.
 Then just run:
 ```sh
 node test.js
 ```